jrbuckley/SmartWallet/SUPABASE_SETUP.md

   FOR ALL USING (true);

 CREATE POLICY "Allow all for default user expenses" ON expenses FOR ALL USING (user_id = 'user-1');

+CREATE POLICY "Allow all for default user income" ON income FOR ALL USING (user_id = 'user-1');

 CREATE POLICY "Allow all for default user investments" ON investments